artem-nemudryi/artem-nemudryi.github.io/contact/index.md

   tooltip: Contact us!
 ---

-# Join the team {% include icon.html icon="fa-solid fa-user-plus" %}

-**Interested in joining the Nemudryi lab?** <br> [Email Artem](mailto:artem.nemudryi@gmail.com) with a short description of your background and your research interests.
+<h2>Interested in joining the Nemudryi lab?</h2>

+[Email Artem](mailto:artem.nemudryi@gmail.com) with a short description of your background and your research interests.
 Please include a [curriculum vitae (CV)](https://docs.google.com/document/d/1rK2prBm6ga4EGdlbNZ66NS0_KBLrOCSf/edit) that highlights your education, publication record, and contact information of your references.

 <hr>

-# Contact us {% include icon.html icon="fa-regular fa-envelope" %}
+<h2>Contact information</h2>

-The lab is located in the [Department of Biochemistry & Molecular Biology](https://biochem.med.ufl.edu) in the [University of Florida College of Medicine](https://med.ufl.edu).
+The lab is located in the [Department of Biochemistry & Molecular Biology](https://biochem.med.ufl.edu) at the [University of Florida College of Medicine](https://med.ufl.edu).

+{%
+  include figure.html
+  image="images/2021-04-20_Campus-Photos-5_2K.jpg"
+  caption="Image courtesy of UF Photography"
+%}
 {%
   include button.html
   type="email"